Autoregressive Semantic Visual Reconstruction Helps VLMs Understand Better: Experiments

-We validate the generalization and robustness of ASVR in enhancing multimodal understanding under different data scales and diverse LLM backbone configurations, as summarized in Table~\ref{table:Generality}.
+We validate the generalization and robustness of ASVR under different data scales and LLM backbone configurations, as summarized in Table~\ref{table:Generality}.

-\paragraph{The Impact of Data Scaling} To investigate the effect of training data scale, we also evaluate ASVR under larger training data. we adopt Bunny-pretrain-LAION-2M\citep{he2024efficientmultimodallearningdatacentric} for pre-training and Bunny-v1\_1-data-2M\citep{he2024efficientmultimodallearningdatacentric} for instruction tuning.
-We compare the performance of ASVR against the baseline across different data scales to assess its robustness and effectiveness.
-As shown in Table~\ref{table: main results} and Table~\ref{table:Generality}, ASVR consistently yields substantial improvements over the baseline across different training data scales.
-Furthermore, as the amount of training data increases, overall model performance improves.
-However, ASVR maintains a consistent performance margin over the baseline, demonstrating its ability to more effectively leverage additional data through autoregressive semantic visual reconstruction.
+\paragraph{The Impact of Data Scaling} To investigate the effectiveness of ASVR under varying training data scales, we follow Bunny (Bunny-pretrain-LAION-2M \citep{he2024efficientmultimodallearningdatacentric} for pre-training and Bunny-v1\_1-data-2M \citep{he2024efficientmultimodallearningdatacentric} for instruction tuning) and LLaVA-OV~\citep{li2024llavaonevisioneasyvisualtask} (558K for pretraining, 4M for midtraining and 4M for instruction tuning follwing LLaVA-OV ~\citep{li2024llavaonevisioneasyvisualtask} training recipe).
+As shown in Table~\ref{table: main results} and Table~\ref{table:Generality}, ASVR consistently yields substantial improvements over the baseline across different training data scales, demonstrating its ability to effectively leverage additional data through autoregressive semantic visual reconstruction.

-\paragraph{The Impact of LLM Backbone Capacities}We further evaluate the generalization capability of ASVR across different LLM backbones to examine its robustness to variations in backbone capacities and architectures.
-Specifically, we extend our experiments to Mistral-7B\citep{jiang2023mistral}, which differs from the LLaMA family~\citep{llama3modelcard,zheng2023judgingllmasajudgemtbenchchatbot}.
-This evaluation allows us to rigorously test the flexibility and adaptability of ASVR, assessing its performance when integrated into different LLMs.As summarized in Table~\ref{table:Generality}, ASVR consistently surpasses the baseline across a variety of multimodal benchmarks, maintaining strong performance advantages regardless of backbone variations.
+\paragraph{The Impact of LLM Backbone Capacities} We further evaluate the generalizability of ASVR across different LLM backbones.
+Specifically, we extend our experiments to Mistral-7B\citep{jiang2023mistral} and Vicuna-v1.5-13B, which differ from Vicuna-v1.5-7B in model family and scale~\citep{zheng2023judgingllmasajudgemtbenchchatbot}.
+As shown in Table~\ref{table:Generality}, ASVR consistently surpasses the baseline across multimodal understanding benchmarks, maintaining strong performance advantages regardless of backbone variations.
 These results demonstrating both its robustness and adaptability in diverse LLM configurations.
-The backbone scaling experiment will provide in Appendix.
+The backbone scaling experiment and clear scaling law table will provide in Appendix~\ref{app:scal}.